Agda78/PwmMagicalMachine/README.md

 # PwmSerialControl
-A PWM manager with Serial Com0unication
+A PWM manager with Serial Comunication
-This applicative is realized with MBED OS 6
-And tested on a ST board: NUCLEO - G474RE
+This applicative is realized with MBED OS 6 with Mbed Studio And tested on a ST board: NUCLEO - G474RE

+!Warning!
+*Control that your board supports the variable format uint32_t*

 NO PRESETTINGS!!!